In-depth

 Enough vehicles are being scrapped (i.e. written off by insurers) to ensure a steady supply of batteries that can be installed into other vehicles.

-Contact one of the companies listed below who can do the install.
+Contact one of the companies listed below that can do the installation.

 DIY?
 Dala’s EV repair (European) has open-sourced a lot of info about battery upgrades.
 See the wiki here, videos here – including an upgrade to a 62 kWh battery.